View All Services

 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Age-Related Macular Degeneration: Taking Vitamins
+Home > Be Healthy > Health Library > Age-Related Macular Degeneration: Taking Vitamins

 There are many studies being done to look at whether certain vitamin and mineral supplements and combinations of supplements may help prevent age-related macular degeneration (AMD) or delay vision loss in people who already have it.